back

 Specialists and Experts

-Pawn shops buy all kinds of things, and some things are more challenging to research about than others.
-For example, antiques, watches, art, and collectibles.
-And so, pawn shops will consult experts in different fields to figure out a value for the item.
+Pawn shops buy all kinds of things, and some things are more challenging to research than others.
+For example, antiques, watches, art, and collectibles can be difficult for a pawn broker to determine value.
+And so, pawn shops will consult experts in different fields to figure out a value and potential profit margin for the item.
+For example, they may go to an engagement ring expert if you bring in a diamond ring.
 Sometimes that specialist may be working in the store or be a third party.

-Another easy way that a pawn broker can gauge the current market value of an item is to see a recent selling price.
+Another easy way that a pawnbroker determines the current market value of an item is to see a recent selling price.
 Most of the time, this is through sites like eBay.
 Sales history gives a pawn shop a good idea of how quickly and for how much an item will sell.
 From here, pawn shops pay what they think is fair.

 Experience and Knowledge